khaledssbd/UrbanUtopia-project-client-side/README.md

 ## Getting Started

-To run this React project on your local machine for development and testing purposes follow the instructions-
+To run this React project on your local machine follow the instructions-

 ### Prerequisites